The answer to violence is nonviolence.

 Two bills you can urge your representatives to support today are 1) H.R.
 8 (Bipartisan Background Checks Act) and 2) H.R.
 1446 (Enhanced Background Checks of 2021).
 Both bills would expand and strengthen background checks and close critical loopholes.
 They have already passed in the House of Representatives.
 Lastly, demand that your representative support the Bipartisan Safer Communities Act.
 We call on everyone to contact their representative - urging support for these bills.
 We also urge you to consider common-sense gun safety rules that are being considered at the local and state level.

 Together, we must bring ourselves to the sobering realization that the children of Uvalde are the children of us all.
-The brothers and sisters lost in Buffalo, Laguna Woods, Chattanooga, Tulsa, and more are our family.
+The brothers and sisters lost in Buffalo, Laguna Woods, Chattanooga, Tulsa, Ukraine, and more are our family.
 We must seek a better path forward, avoiding the trap of helplessness and complacency.
 We must not only support change in words; Christians must be willing to advocate for and mobilize toward a more just society in both word and deed.
 We invite you to take every possible action to ensure the flourishing of our communities through a commitment to live sacrificially (Romans 12:1-2) in love and service of our neighbor (Leviticus 19:18), as Christ would have us live (Colossians 3:1; 1 John 2:6).

 “But let justice roll on like a river, righteousness like a never-failing stream!”
 (Amos 5:24)